SKU shown: BDBS-G (sterile pouch-style face mask with integrated neck guard).

 Customers are responsible for establishing, training, and enforcing SOPs that fit their specific risks, products, equipment, cleanroom classification, and regulatory obligations.

 If you adapt any technique guidance from this entry, treat it as a starting template.
-Your team should review and approve the final method, then qualify it for your specific risk profile and acceptance criteria.
+Review and approve the final method, then qualify it for your specific risk profile.

 SOSCleanroom is the source for this Technical Vault entry.